Vyral/base-template/_posts/2018-10-15-enjoy-an-outing-youll-never-fore-get-at-topgolf.md

 {% include youtube.html %}

 Looking for an exciting outing?
-Then bring your family and friends to the newly opened Topgolf location in Doral.
+Then bring your family and friends to the newly opened Topgolf location in Doral.&nbsp;

 Located just across the street from Dolphin Mall, the venue is open Monday through Thursday from 9 a.m. until 1 a.m., Friday and Saturday from 9 a.m. until 2 a.m., and Sunday from 9 a.m. to 12 a.m.